Ready to start holiday shopping? If so, check out this 2019 gift guide for the Android lover in your life.

 If you're shopping for a gift for an Android fan, where do you start?
 You start with this gift buyer's guide.

 Before downing another cup of eggnog, let's get to the gifts.
+This article is also available as a download, Android gift guide: The best gifts in 2019 (free PDF).

 SEE: Gift Guides for Techies (TechRepublic on Flipboard)